arassec/igor/module-misc/src/main/resources/doc/filter-by-regexp-action.md

-# 'Filter by regular expression' Action
+# 'Filter by Regular Expression' Action

 ## Description
 This action filters data items by evaluating a regular expression agains a property value of the data item.